-Once a state acquired an ownership interest in a bank, it faced conflicting incentives when asked to charter a second bank.
+Once a state acquired an ownership interest in one bank, it faced conflicting incentives when asked to charter a second bank.
 The profitability of a bank depended, in part, on competition.
 As more banks were chartered, rates of return on the capital invested in individual banks declined.
 Existing banks opposed the formation of new banks, but states were constantly asked to open new banks, particularly in developing areas where financial systems were primitive (for example, the western parts of New York and Pennsylvania in the 1810s.)
 States that held large amounts of stock in existing banks were less likely to charter new banks, as happened in Pennsylvania.
 Other states, like Massachusetts, decided to sell their bank stock and tax bank capital.
-States that taxes bank capital tended to have many more, and smaller, banks.
-(Wallis, Sylla, aand Legler, 1997) The interaction of a state's fiscal interest and the way states regulating bank entry through their chartering policies is an early example of the interaction between political and economic forces.
+States that taxed bank capital tended to have many more, and smaller, banks (Wallis, Sylla, and Legler 1994).
+The interaction of a state's fiscal interest and the way states regulated bank entry through their chartering policies is an early example of the interaction between political and economic forces.

-&lt;sup>22Sylla, Legler and Wallis, 1987, and Wallis, Sylla, and Legler, 1997 provided information on state banks and their importance to state revenues.
+21. Fenstermaker provides detailed information on the chartering of state banks before 1837.
+22. Sylla, Legler, and Wallis (1987) and Wallis, Sylla, and Legler (1997) provided information on state banks and their importance to state revenues.

-By the 1810's all of the states on the eastern seaboard were promoting or involved in banking in some way.
-In places like New York, Philadelphia, Baltimore, and Boston many groups of businessmen aspired to have a bank.
-In these places states could sell bank charters and receive substantial revenues from doing so.
-In per capita terms, there were more banking services in the northeast than in the rest of the country: more bank notes per capita, more bank credit, more bank capital, etc. Moving west and south from the northeast, however, the size and sophistication of commercial centers decreased (the exception was New Orleans), the number of banks decreased, the number of farmers increased, but the need for banking services did not decline.
-States in the south and west wanted banks just as much as New Englanders, but the low density of population, the high share of farmers, and the geographic concentration of crops meant that banking was riskier.
-Banks in Mississippi, for example, made loans on cotton, both direct to farmers to plant crops and by discounting bills of exchange to facilitate getting the crop to market.
-If the cotton crop failed or cotton prices collapsed, banks in Mississippi were in trouble.
-The ability to diversify banking risk in Mississippi was limited, unlike banks in major eastern commercial centers with many opportunities to diversify.
-The same was true in the northwest, where markets for wheat, corn, and other grains dominated.
+8 By the 1810s, all of the states on the eastern seaboard were promoting or 9 involved in banking in some way.
+In places like New York, Philadelphia, Bal-10 timore, and Boston, many groups of businessmen aspired to have a bank.
+In 11 these places, states could sell bank charters and receive substantial revenues 12 from doing so.
+In per capita terms, there were more banking services in the northeast than in the rest of the country: more bank notes per capita, more 13 14 bank credit, more bank capital, and so on.23 Moving west and south from 15 the northeast, however, the size and sophistication of commercial centers 16 decreased (the exception was New Orleans), the number of banks decreased, 17 the number of farmers increased, but the need for banking services did not 18 decline.
+States in the South and West wanted banks just as much as New 19 Englanders, but the low density of population, the high share of farmers, 20 and the geographic concentration of crops meant that banking was riskier.
+Banks in Mississippi, for example, made loans on cotton, both directly to 21 22 farmers to plant crops and by discounting bills of exchange to facilitate getting the crop to market.
+If the cotton crop failed or cotton prices collapsed, 23 24 all the banks in Mississippi were in trouble.
+The ability to diversify banking 25 risk in Mississippi was limited, unlike banks in major eastern commercial centers with many opportunities to diversify.
+The same was true in the north-26 27 west, where markets for wheat, corn, and other grains dominated.